 • Contact Train Chasers

-The Disneyland Railroad is a 36" narrow gauge Steam Railway that was built for the opening of Disneyland Park in 1955.
-The Railroad features 5 operating steam locomotives that burn fuel oil as they circle the park stopping at 4 stations along the way making this railroad both an attraction and a form of transportation throughout the park.
-When the park opened, the Railroad was known as the "Santa Fe & Disneyland Railroad" and locomotives #1 - 4 are still named for past Santa Fe Railroad Presidents.
+The Disneyland Railroad is a 36" narrow-gauge steam railway that was built for the opening of Disneyland Park in 1955.
+The railroad features five operating steam locomotives that burn fuel oil as they circle the park, stopping at four stations along the way, making this railroad both an attraction and a form of transportation throughout the park.
+When the park opened, the railroad was known as the "Santa Fe & Disneyland Railroad," and locomotives #1–4 are still named for past Santa Fe Railroad presidents.

-Depending on how busy the park is, the Disneyland Railroad will operate 2, 3, or 4 Locomotives and Train Sets.
+Depending on how busy the park is, the Disneyland Railroad will operate two, three, or four locomotives and train sets.

 This locomotive was originally built as a 0-4-4T and was rebuilt as a 2-4-4T by Disney.